 To ensure every child in Colorado has access to great educators who are supported in their professional growth evaluation requirements under Senate Bill 10-191 are intended to provide meaningful, annual evaluations for all licensed personnel including principals, teachers and other education professionals who are licensed by the state.

 In their work to help implement S.B.
-10-191, the State Council for Educator Effectiveness (SCEE) has identified nine categories of specialized service professionals (referred to as other licensed personnel in law and state board rules) and is outlining high quality professional practices specific to each group.
+10-191, the State Council for Educator Effectiveness (SCEE) has identified nine categories of specialized service professionals (referred to as other licensed personnel in law) and has outlined quality standards and elements applicable to all specialized service professional groups.
 The overall intent is to ensure that specialized service professionals’ evaluations provide meaningful and actionable feedback allowing for continuous improvement of practice.

-To learn more, please download our fact sheet.
+To learn more abut specialized service professional evaluations, please download our fact sheet.

 Rules Concerning the Evaluation of Specialized Service Professionals

 On May 15, 2013 the State Council for Educator Effectiveness (SCEE) presented its recommendations concerning the development and implementation of a performance evaluation system for licensed education professionals other than teachers and administrators.
 These “specialized service professionals” include personnel who provide support to teachers and students in areas that involve student physical, emotional, and social health and well-being.
 To view the SCEE's recommendations, see drafts of the rules and access the final rules that were adopted, please visit our policy page.

 - Created 9 work groups comprised of experts from the field

 - Work groups provided recommendations for quality standards and elements (aligned with teacher) and measures of student outcomes to State Council for Educator Effectiveness

 - SCEE presented recommendations to State Board of Education